madflow/flow-netbeans-markdown/Readme.md

 # Installation

+The plugin is [available](http://plugins.netbeans.org/plugin/50964/markdown-support) in the official NetBeans Plugin Portal Update Center.

-If you just want Markdown-Support - you can **download a pre-packaged release**:
+You can also download a pre-packaged release:

  - https://github.com/madflow/flow-netbeans-markdown/releases (list of all releases)
  - https://github.com/madflow/flow-netbeans-markdown/releases/download/2.2/flow-netbeans-markdown.nbm (**note:** version 2.2)